wbcsd/pact-openapi/README.md

 This repository contains the [OpenAPI](https://www.openapis.org) schemas for the [Technical specifications for the PACT Network](https://github.com/wbcsd/data-exchange-protocol).

+Based on this schema the [documentation and corresponding simplified data models](https://wbcsd.github.io/data-exchange-protocol/) will be generated.

 They are originally based on the [demo-endpoint](https://github.com/wbcsd/demo-endpoint) by SINE and the [conformance test tool](https://github.com/mill6-plat6aux/pathfinder-testbed) by NRI.

 ## Version and format